mgoldcoin/mgold/platform-features/waves-ng-protocol.md

 In practice, the remuneration is implemented by having each key block contain a single coinbase transaction that mints new coins and deposits the funds to the current and previous leaders.

 As in Bitcoin, this transaction can only be spent after a maturity period of 100 key blocks, to avoid non-mergeable transactions following a fork.
+**Note.** Find [**here**](https://docs.wavesplatform.com/developers-guide/waves-ng-solution.html) more technical details about Wave-NG.